ampproject/amphtml/extensions/amp-list/amp-list.md

 An element containing the `load-more-failed` attribute.
 This element will be displayed at the bottom of the `<amp-list>` if loading failed.
 Clicking on this element will trigger a reload of the url that failed.

 #### load-more-end (optional)
 An element containing the `load-more-end` attribute.
 This element will be displayed at the bottom of the `<amp-list>` if there are no more items.
 This element is optional.
+This element can be templated via `amp-mustache`.

 ##### common attributes